osism/node-image/README.md

 ## Usage of the node images

-### Installimg Generic Images
+### Installing generic images

-1. Connect one ore more ethernet ports and provide DHCP with gateway- and dns access
+1. Connect one ore more ethernet ports and provide DHCP with gateway- and DNS access
 2. Add the installation media to your system
    * Copy image to USB stick
    * Place the image on your network provisioning environment